Code Of Conduct

 WHAT TO DO IF YOU WITNESS OR ARE SUBJECT TO UNACCEPTABLE BEHAVIOUR?

-The Build Stuff Conference Code of Conduct team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behaviour to feel safe for the duration of the conference.
+The Build Stuff Conference Code of Conduct team will be available to help participants contact venue security or local law enforcement, to provide escorts, or to otherwise assist those experiencing unacceptable behavior to feel safe for the duration of the conference.

 There is lots more detail here about how to report a Code of Conduct violation and the process involved here: